mui/material-ui/docs/pages/careers/react-engineer-docs-infra.md

 # React Engineer — Docs Infra

-<p class="description">You will drive the development of the documentation platform that powers all of MUI's products, enabling it to grow and establish itself as a mature product.</p>
+<p class="description">You will drive the development of the documentation platform that powers all MUI products, enabling it to grow and establish itself as a mature product.</p>

 ## Details of the role